 I think there is a need to help these young people because without adults to advise, persuade, and support, these kids are susceptible to bad advice.
 It makes it even harder to make it in one piece by the time they reach eighteen.
 Unlike kids with parents who care, they will be guided to finish high school, take the SATs, prepare for college, go to college, and graduate before they join adulthood.
 I see a lot of resources and organizations, yet we continue to have a problem.
 Somehow, the kids that need that help are not getting it.

-I was rescued by two incredible people who ensured I grew up safe and was guided to succeed in life.
+Two incredible people came into my life, rescued me, and ensured I grew up to be a contributing member of society.
 These kids, who have not been adopted and are bouncing in the foster care system, need someone to care for and recommend them to be the best they can be.

 Care to join me??